andydandy74/ClockworkForDynamo/README.md

 Directory [issues](issues) contains sample files for issues raised on the [Dynamo GitHub site](https://github.com/DynamoDS/Dynamo).

 #Packages to uninstall#
-If you have installed Clockwork or are planning to do so, you should uninstall all of the following packages (that is if you had those installed, of course):
+If you have installed Clockwork or are planning to do so, you should uninstall all of my previous packages (that is if you had those installed, of course).
+As a rule of thumb, uninstall everything that is organized in the "CAAD_RWTH" category in the node browser.
+Here's a complete list of all deprecated packages:
 - Accumulate List
 - Almost Zero
 - Alphabetical Sequence